radosi/virtualdesktop/README.md

 ## Credits

 - Thanks to [Ciantic/VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) (DLL) and [sdias/win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) (DLL usage samples), our code can now move windows between desktops.

-## Other
-To see debug messages, download [SysInternals DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview).

-This script is intended to be lightweight in order to prioritize performance and robustness.
-For more advanced features (such as configuring different wallpapers on different desktops) check out https://github.com/sdias/win-10-virtual-desktop-enhancer.